jpbourne/abap2UI5_rename_test/README.md

 # abap2UI5-builder

-Automatically create your own abap2UI5 build with the ABAP version and addons you need.
+Easily create your own abap2UI5 build with the ABAP version and addons you need.

 Features:
 * Integrates abap2UI5, frontend, and multiple addons into a single project